October 1, 1928– Laurence Harvey

 In his memoir Close Up: An Actor Telling Tales (2006), British actor John Frasier writes that Harvey was not really bi, but full time gay, and that his longtime lover was his manager James Wolfe who had “discovered” Harvey in the 1950s.

 Dame Judi Dench worked with Harvey in William Shakespeare’s Henry V at The Old Vic in 1959.
 In her terrific memoir And Furthermore (2010), Dench tells of feeling flummoxed at how Harvey would never actually look at her during his speeches.
 Actor Joss Ackland who appeared with Dench and Harvey in Twelfth Night wrote:

 “Americans seemed to think Harvey was some sort of great actor, which his colleagues certainly did not.”

 In his autobiography Knight Errant (1995), actor Robert Stephens described Harvey:

 “He was an appalling man and even more unforgivably, an appalling actor.”

-Harvey was routinely dismissed by critics.
+Harvey was regularly dismissed by critics also.
 He was often accused of being unprofessional, with cast and crew commenting on his chronic tardiness on the set.

-Amazing then that Harvey received an Academy Award nomination for playing a conniving, ruthless, heartless social-climber (hardly a stretch) in Room At The Top (1959) with Simone Signoret and former beard Hermione Baddeley.
+Amazing really, Harvey received an Academy Award nomination for Best Actor for playing a conniving, ruthless, heartless social-climber (hardly a stretch) in Room At The Top (1959) with Simone Signoret and former beard Hermione Baddeley.